 \emph{You are going to play a game where you must select a whole number between \textbf{5 and 14}.
 A player will receive a number of points equivalent to \textbf{that number minus two}.
 After you tell us your number, we will randomly pair you with another Prolific worker who is also playing this same game.
 They will also have chosen a number between 5 and 14.
 Both players will receive \textbf{an additional 10 points} if their requested numbers \textbf{differ from each other by exactly 6}.
 What number would you request?} \end{quote}

 The full factorial product of this parameterization yields $1{,}689{,}600$ games.
 However, many of these games are mechanically identical because seven of the bonus rules do not use the \textit{gap} parameter.
 Accounting for these duplicates, we have \TotalGames{} unique games in total---the pool of candidate settings $X$.
-This family includes the original \citeauthor{1120Arad2012} game as a special case (lower bound 11, upper bound 20, bonus 20, gap 1, points rule \#, first bonus rule).
-Besides the original 11-20 money request game, to the best of our knowledge, all of these games are novel.
+This family includes the original 11-20 game as a special case (lower bound 11, upper bound 20, bonus 20, gap 1, points rule \#, first bonus rule).
+Besides this and the other games in Section~\ref{sec:predict_new_AR}, to the best of our knowledge, all of these games are novel.
 They cannot be found in \textsc{Gpt-4o}'s training data---the model we use to generate AI responses.